Electrocardiogram (ECG)

 ECG procedure

-Here we give some general information about what may happen during these tests.
+Here, we give some general information about what may happen during these tests.
 Your experience may be different in some ways.
 Always follow the instructions your doctor or hospital gives you.

 Resting ECG

-It only takes a few minutes to have a resting ECG and you won’t feel any pain.
+It takes only a few minutes to have a resting ECG, and you won’t feel any pain.

 Exercise ECG